Posted in Blogging Marin on Wednesday, May 9, 2018 by MCVB Staff

 Length: 5.5 miles

 This challenging but rewarding hike leads from Rodeo Beach to Hill 88 in the Marin Headlands.
 Since you're essentially hiking up the hill, expect a steep incline.
-Once at the top, take a breather and enjoy the bird's-eye views of Golden Gate National Recreation Area.
+Once at the top, take a breather and enjoy the bird's-eye views of the Golden Gate National Recreation Area.
 On your descent, head down via the Wolf Ridge Trail and Miwok Trail.
 You'll pass along Rodeo Lagoon and will see lots and lots of colorful wildflowers, too.

 Rules of the Road